piotrmurach/finite_machine/README.md

 fm.current # => :green
 ```

-If your target object already has `init` method or one of the events names renews `init`, you can use different name by passing `:event` option to `initial` helper.
+If your target object already has `init` method or one of the events names redefines `init`, you can use different name by passing `:event` option to `initial` helper.

 ```ruby
 fm = FiniteMachine.new do